The Endometriosis Surgery Abroad Interim Scheme (ESAIS) is a scheme to get endometriosis surgery abroad.

 Application decision

-We review your application and make a decision within 15 working days (about 3 weeks), but we aim to answer you as quickly as possible.
+We review your application and make a decision within 15 working days (about 3 weeks).

 We send the decision to both you and your consultant gynaecologist - in writing.
 We do not give decisions over the phone.